jasnphung/tic-tac-toe/README.md

 ## How to Play
 1. Start the game by clicking on any cell.
-2. The player (X) plays against the computer (O), placing an X on their turn and having the computer subsequently place an O.
+2. The player (X) plays against the computer (O), placing an X on their turn and having the computer subsequently place an O, or, the player may play against another player.
 3. The game ends when one player gets three marks in a row (horizontally, vertically, or diagonally) or all cells are filled without a winner.

 ## Setup